Families of symplectic Galois representations over small parabolic eigenvarieties for Siegel cuspforms of genus $2$: Saito--Kurokawa points II: infinite slope

 Consider the potentially semistable module Since $f$ is an infinite-slope newform at $p$, its corresponding local $\GL_2(\Q_p)$-representation is supercuspidal (\cite[Proposition 2.8]{Loeffler--Weinstein}).
 Hence, $\D_{\pst}(\rho_{f, p})$ is $(\varphi, N, \Gal_{\Q_p})$-irreducible (\cite[Theorem 1.3]{CDP-plocallanglandsGL2}).
 Therefore, the only $P_{\mathrm{Kl}}$-refinements on $\D_{\pst}(\mathrm{std}\circ \rho_{\SK(f), p})$ can only be either or Note that both $\D_{\pst}(\chi_{\cyc}^{i-k})$ are isotropic subspaces in $\D_{\pst}(\rho_{\SK(f), p})$ with respect to the symplectic pairing.
 Since $\mathrm{std}: \GSp_4 \hookrightarrow \GL_4$ is a tensor generator, we conclude the result. \end{proof}

 \begin{Remark} We argued in Proposition \ref{Proposition: p-stabilisations of infinite-slope SK(f)} using Galois information.
 However, it would be an interesting task to prove the statement via a pure automorphic language.
-Similar results have been done in \cite{Schmidt-classicalSK} for those cuspidal eigenforms with square-free levels. \end{Remark}
+Similar results have been done in \cite{Schmidt-classicalSK} for those cuspidal eigenforms with square-free levels.
+On the other hand, comparing with the $p$-stabilisations in the case when $f$ is of finite-slope, it seems to suggest there could be only one $p$-stabilisations when $f$ is of infinite-slope.
+In any case, our strategy can be adjusted to work for a different choice of $p$-stabilisation. \end{Remark}

 \begin{Corollary} Keep the notations as in Proposition \ref{Proposition: p-stabilisations of infinite-slope SK(f)}.
 The $P_{\mathrm{Kl}}$-flags associated with $\SK(f)_1$ and $\SK(f)_2$ are both critical (in the sense of Definition \ref{Definition: P-non-critical}). \end{Corollary} \begin{proof} This follows immediately from Hypothesis \ref{Hypothesis: explicit local-global compatibility at p} and the proof of Proposition \ref{Proposition: p-stabilisations of infinite-slope SK(f)}. \end{proof}